United States Regiments & Batteries > New YorkInfantry

 September 17

-Marched to Antietam battlefield at dawn.
-Took part in charge toward the Dunker Church, losing 9 officers and 42 men killed, 100 wounded and 2 men missing.
+The 20th New York Infantry Regiment marched to the Antietam battlefield at dawn.
+It took part in a charge toward the Dunker Church, losing 9 officers and 42 men killed, 100 wounded and 2 men missing.

 From the War Department markers (double marker number 74) on the Antietam battlefield: